-The Kenneth C. Lindsay Museum Study Room, at the heart of the University Art Museum, will provide a focus for teaching, research and outreach directly related to the Museum's permanent collection.
-As a dedicated space in which faculty, students and members of the wider community will be able to study and examine original works of art, the Study Room will be a memorial to Ken Lindsay's lifelong commitment to the study and protection of works of art and his inspirational teaching through direct observation and the immediate experience of works of art themselves.
-The Kenneth C. Lindsay Museum Study Room will provide a purpose designed facility where pieces from the permanent collection can be studied, where classes focusing on original works of art can be taught, where exhibitions drawing on the permanent collection can be mounted, and where the teaching of art history, museum studies and curatorial skills can be brought together in an exciting and effective way.
+At the heart of the University Art Museum, the Lindsay Study Room provides a focus for teaching, research and outreach directly related to the museum's permanent collection.
+As a dedicated space in which faculty, students and members of the wider community are able to study and examine original works of art, the study room is a memorial to Lindsay's lifelong commitment to the study and protection of works of art and his inspirational teaching through direct observation and the immediate experience of works of art themselves.
+The Kenneth C. Lindsay Museum Study Room provides a purposefully designed facility where pieces from the permanent collection are studied, where classes focusing on original works of art are taught, where exhibitions drawing on the permanent collection are mounted and where the teaching of art history, museum studies and curatorial skills are brought together in an exciting and effective way.